Citilink: Fleet development

-On 9 August 2011, Garuda Indonesia finalised an order for 25 Airbus A320 aircraft with options for 25 more, making the airline a new customer for the Airbus single aisle aircraft type.
+On 9 August 2011, Garuda Indonesia finalised an order for 25 Airbus A320 aircraft with options for 25 more, making the airline a new customer for the Airbus single-aisle aircraft type.
 The order consisted of 15 Airbus A320s and 10 Airbus A320neos, with five aircraft expected to be delivered each year between 2014 and 2018.
 The fleet upgrade program was valued at around $2.13 billion.

 By late 2011, Garuda Indonesia was seeking more used A320s in preparation for the launch of proposed international Citilink services in 2012.

 In December 2012, Citilink placed an order for 25 ATR 72-600s with options for 25 more.
-This was Citilink's first direct order to a manufacturer.
+This was Citilink's first direct order from a manufacturer.
 A direct order for 25 additional A320neos followed in January 2013, bringing up the total order to 35.

-Citilink's first A320, a second-hand aircraft, arrived in late June 2011 and entered into service on 16 September 2011, linking Jakarta with Balikpapan, Banjarmasin and Medan.
+Citilink's first A320, a second-hand aircraft, arrived in late June 2011 and entered into service on 16 September 2011, linking Jakarta with Balikpapan, Banjarmasin, and Medan.

 Services

 Cabin

-Citilink aircraft cabins have standard configuration of 180 seats.
-In July 2018, Citilink introduced "Green Zone" programme.
+Citilink aircraft cabins have a standard configuration of 180 seats.
+In July 2018, Citilink introduced the "Green Zone" programme.
 Seats on the first five rows and emergency window exit rows are named green seats, while the rest are named regular seats.
-Passengers wanting to book or request a green seat or specific regular seat during booking or check-in will be charged for a certain fee.
+Passengers wanting to book or request a green seat or a specific regular seat during booking or check-in will be charged a fee.
 Additional benefits include free snacks, drinks, and insurance.

 Internet in the air

-On 16 January 2019, Citilink became the first low cost carrier in the Asia Pacific region to offer Wi-Fi at 35,000 feet above ground for free using GX Aviation Systems.
+On 16 January 2019, Citilink became the first low-cost carrier in the Asia Pacific region to offer Wi-Fi at 35,000 feet above ground for free using GX Aviation Systems.
 The first flight with the connectivity feature flew flight number QG684 on the Jakarta to Denpasar route.